- What is an eBill statement?

 Late Fees/Collection Costs

-Payment of all University education expenses is the responsibility of the student.
-If a student fails to pay an amount owed, state law requires the College to assess an administrative fee and/or late payment penalty.
+Payment of all W&M education expenses is the responsibility of the student.
+If a student fails to pay an amount owed, state law requires W&M to assess an administrative fee and/or late payment penalty.
 Students whose payments are received after the due date will be assessed a late payment fee of up to 10% of the outstanding balance (not to exceed $100) as prescribed in 2.2-4805 of the Code of Virginia.
 Failure to receive a bill does not waive the requirement for payment when due and will not prevent the application of the late fee.
 Further, past-due accounts may be submitted to a private collection agency, Virginia debt set-off or the Attorney General's Office for collection as well as credit bureau reporting.
 For more information, please see the Receivables and Collections Office site.
-The University will recover all collection fees and attorney's fees from delinquent debtors.
+William & Mary will recover all collection fees and attorney's fees from delinquent debtors.
 In addition to referral to an outside collection agency, registration for the current or future semester(s) may also be cancelled for non-payment. (top)

-Each eBill has a due date indicated on the statement.
+Each eBill statement has a due date indicated on the billing statement.
 The initial Fall semester bill is due on/around August 1st and the initial Spring semester bill will be due on/around January 1st. (top)

 Office of the Bursar/Student Accounts